livestyle/atom/README.md

 When creating a new, unsaved files, make sure you set document syntax to either `CSS`, `LESS` or `SCSS`, otherwise this document won’t appear in LiveStyle popup in Chrome.

-## Setting global dependencies for properocessors
+## Setting global dependencies for preprocessors

 As described in [Working with preprocessors](http://livestyle.io/docs/preprocessors/) section of LiveStyle docs, it is possible to provide global dependencies that will be used for parsing preprocessor files.